NeilP211/crypt/README.md

 ## Why

+The first rule of urbex is tell no one.
-Discovery for haunted spots and urban-exploration sites is gatekept, scattered across private forums, Discord servers, and word of mouth, and the tooling that exists is poor.
-Crypt is the search engine I wanted: point it at a photo and it surfaces the eerily similar places, with location, type, and the story behind each one.
+Discovery for haunted spots and urban-exploration sites is gatekept, scattered across private forums and word of mouth.
+Crypt is the search engine that takes a photo and surfaces the eerily similar places, with location, type, and the story behind each one.

 ## What it is